LucasBorboleta/jersi-certu/docs/AI-Design.md

   * The algorithm returns the  advised move as a string.
   * Runner uses the return string instead of the human input.
 * When both red and blue algorithms are enabled, Runner chains them until a limit is reached.
-The user has to enter `ra` to resume the chaining.
+The user has to enter `ram` to resume the chaining.